kwaldenphd/python-workflows/README.md

 # this example is adapted from Chapter 9, pp 158, in Eric Matthes' _Python Crash Course_ book

 class Dog: # initiate the class
   """A simple attempt to model a dog"""

   def __init__(self, name, age): # initial function to create the object and assign some attributes
-   """Initialize name and age attributes""" self.name = name self.age = age
+    """Initialize name and age attributes"""
+    self.name = name
+    self.age = age

   def sit(self): # function to assign sit method
     """Simulate a dog sitting in response to a command""" print(f"{self.name} is now sitting.")

   def roll_over(self): # function to assign roll_over method
-   """Simulate rolling over in response to a command""" print(f"{self.name} is rolled over!")
+    """Simulate rolling over in response to a command""" print(f"{self.name} rolled over!")
 ```

 As with other function definitions, this program doesn't return any output.
 Let's walk through this example: